Tambourine Bay: Tambourine Bay Baths

 Tambourine Bay baths was a concrete lined pool originally build around 1930.
 The pool was primarily used by students of St Ignatius’ College Riverview for both competitive swimming training and recreation.
 After increasing sanitation issues in the tidal pool's water, maintenance and subsequent use of the pool ceased.
 The pool was eventually demolished in 2015.
-However, the bay's water quality continues to improve since the pools closure according to The State of Beaches Report 2017-2018 by the NSW government, indicating it is safe to swim in the bay's water once again.
+However, the bay's water quality continues to improve since the pools closure according to the State of the beaches report 2017-2018 by the NSW government, indicating it is safe to swim in the bay's water once again.